 The Coverdell ESA is a tax-advantaged savings plan that lets you save money for college as well as elementary and secondary school.
 Earnings grow tax-deferred until withdrawn, but contributions are never tax-deductible.
 Withdrawals used to pay for qualified education expenses are tax-free.

 Custodial Account (UGMA/UTMA)

-A Custodial Account under the Uniform Gift to Minors Act (UGMA) or Uniform Transfer to Minors Act (UTMA) can be used to save for college or anything else that benefits your child.
-It is managed by a custodian (usually a parent), and its assets are considered an irrevocable gift to your child.
+A custodial account under the Uniform Gift to Minors Act (UGMA) or Uniform Transfer to Minors Act (UTMA) can be used to save for college or anything else that benefits the child.
+It is managed by a custodian — usually a parent — and its assets are considered an irrevocable gift to the child.